TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Database.rst

 ========================

 This table is similar to "sys\_file", but for "temporary" files, like image previews.
-This table does not have a TCA representation, as it is only written for using direct SQL queries in the source code.
+This table does not have a `TCA`:pn: representation, as it is only written for using direct SQL queries in the source code.